 If you have ever been camping with me, you have heard me sing high praise for the Jetboil system.
 For those of you unfamiliar with the term, the Jetboil is NOT a communicable skin disease transmitted on airplanes, but rather, a portable, personal cooking system.
 According to their website, the Jetboil is a “complete food and beverage multitool.”

 Steve and I received our Jetboils for Christmas in 2006 in anticipation of a backcountry canoe/hiking trip to the Everglades for New Year’s 07.
-Since then, we have never been camping without it!
+Since then, we have never been camping without it or without these sleeping bags!
 For a long time we stuck to the tried and true classics – oatmeal and grits, tea, hot chocolate (MUST HAVE items when the nighttime temps on a climbing trip hover in the 30’s), ramen noodles (PERFECT backcountry food!), and boxed mac n cheese (when is this NOT a good option?!?).
 Then we added some ultralite camp pots and pans to our setup.
 We got a little more adventurous, adding in the occasional fried egg sandwich, and boiled corn on the cob.
 I even tested out the pancake waters once while on a bike trip with my old college roomie (the pancakes didn’t work out so hot, but it was the wind’s fault, not the JetBoil…).